You are here: Programme & Kurse » Masterprogramme » Mannheim Master in Management Analytics (Part-Time) » Programmstruktur und Curriculum

 Supply chain management is among the areas in which analytical methods have a particularly high impact.
 It is concerned with all activities aimed at satisfying customer demand.
 As such, it is paramount to the creation of business value.
 Notable complexities arise from manifold interdependencies between supply chain processes, resulting in intricate trade-offs, and from the interplay between different supply chain members, each having their own objectives.
 Supply chain analytics provides powerful levers to counter these challenges, resulting in better decisions and, ultimately, maximized performance.

-Financial technology in general and blockchain in particular are expected to massively impact our economy and our society.
-The market capitalization of bitcoin and all existing cryptocurrencies reached 800 billion US dollars in 2018 and the business value-add of blockchain is expected to exceed 3.1 trillion USD by 2030.
+Blockchain technologies are expected to massively impact our economy and our society.
+The market capitalization of bitcoin and all existing cryptocurrencies reached 1 trillion US dollars in 2022 and the business value-add of blockchain is expected to exceed 4.1 trillion USD by 2030.
 The World Economic Forum expects 10% of the World's GDP to run on blockchain by 2030.
 In light of these predictions, managers need to understand how blockchain technology works, which new possibilities it offers, and how to make use of it in their respective environments.
-This course teaches these elements, such that the students can lead the discussions about the managerial implications of blockchain and financial technology.
+This course teaches these elements, such that the students can lead the discussions about the managerial implications of blockchain technology.

-The objective of this course is to offer students the ability to understand, propose, critically analyze, and influence innovations in the field of financial technology (fintech), as well as to understand the basics about blockchain technology and blockchain-based systems.
-The ultimate goal of the course is to train the students to be able to take the correct managerial decisions when analyzing and/or developing fintech and blockchain systems.
+The objective of this course is to offer students the ability to understand, propose, critically analyze, and influence innovations in the field of blockchain technologies and blockchain-based systems.
+The ultimate goal of the course is to train the students to be able to take the correct managerial decisions when analyzing and/or developing blockchain systems.

 The course is divided in four parts: